 Over 3-4 weeks of consistent thyroid hormone replacement therapy (Armour thyroid in this case) the body temperature levels out and becomes much more consistent.

 It should be pointed out that while your body temperature can be helpful it should never be used alone because many other conditions (such as ovulation) may alter body temperature.

-Instead it should be used as part of a complete plan, particularly for patients with difficult to diagnose or manage thyroid diseases.
+Instead, it should be used as part of a complete plan, particularly for patients with difficult-to-diagnose and manage thyroid diseases.